bdpennington/BrianPennington.dev/docs/index.md

       This is required to ensure the product that gets built is the product the business wants, and is the product the users need.
   - title: DX and Automation
     details: |
-      Create and utilize great tooling to automate all the repetitive stuff, including CI/CD pipelines, utility/ui-kit libraries to save developers from writing the same code over and over (usually in slightly different ways).
+      Create and utilize great tooling to automate all the repetitive stuff, including CI/CD pipelines and utility/ui-kit libraries to save developers from writing the same code over and over (usually in slightly different ways).
       <br><br>
       These tools should be treated as internal products that should meet the same standards as the business' products.